tldr-pages/tlrc/README.md

 cargo install tlrc
 ```

+> [!NOTE]
-**NOTE:** shell completion files and the man page will not be installed that way.
+> Shell completion files and the man page will not be installed that way.

 ### From GitHub Releases